anlach/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1530.1

-This table will have multiple rows with the same `character_id`, and multiple rows the same `action_id`.
+This table will have multiple rows with the same `character_id` and multiple rows with the same `action_id`.
 So neither of them are unique.
 But you will never have the same `character_id` and `action_id` in a single row.
 So the two columns together can be used to uniquely identify each row.
 View the details of the `character_actions` table to see your composite key.

 #### HINTS